-- DO NOT touch contact lenses with the fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - Carefully follow the handling, insertion, removal, cleaning, disinfecting, storing, and wearing instructions in the "Patient Instruction Guide" for the prescribed wearing schedule and those prescribed by the Eye Care Professional. - Always handle lenses carefully and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
-Slide the lens up the side of the bowl until it is free of the container. - Do not touch the lens with fingernails.
+- DO NOT touch contact lenses with the fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - Carefully follow the handling, insertion, removal, and wearing instructions in the Patient Instruction Guide for these lenses and those prescribed by the Eye Care Professional. - Always handle lenses carefully and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
+Slide the lens up the side of the bowl until it is free of the container. - Do not touch the lens with fingernails. - Close supervision is necessary for the Therapeutic use of these lenses.
+Ocular medications used during treatment with a bandage lens should be closely monitored by the Eye Care Professional.
+In certain ocular conditions, only the Eye Care Professional will insert and remove the lenses.
+In these cases, patients should be instructed not to handle the lenses themselves.